api-platform/docs/core/operations.md

         _api_operation_name: post_publication
 ```

-## Defining Which Operation to Use to Generate the Iri
+## Defining Which Operation to Use to Generate the IRI

 Using multiple operations on your resource, you may want to specify which operation to use to generate the IRI, instead
 of letting API Platform use the first one it finds.

-Let's say you have 2 resources in relationship: Company and User, where a company has multiple users.
+Let's say you have 2 resources in relationship: `Company` and `User`, where a company has multiple users.
 You can declare
 the following routes:

 - `/users`